 - Efficiency: How little time and money you waste (no-shows, windshield time, missed calls)

 Curious how much waste is in your current operation?
-The 2-Minute Revenue Leak Quiz breaks it down in about 2 minutes.
-It shows you the dollar amount you're losing to each leak — so you know exactly what to fix first.
+The Revenue Leak Quiz breaks it down in about 2 minutes.
+It shows you the dollar amount you're losing to each leak.
+So you know exactly what to fix first.

 What to Do Next